 Destination articles cover off on historical facts, points of interest, encounters and ideally previously undiscovered local hotspots.
 An artist with words, the travel journalist paints a picture while providing in depth information on the area.
 Generally written in the first person, the article follows a narrative and adopts a clear theme, usually one that captures an overlooked activity in a particular place.
-This gives a purpose to the piece and a purpose for the reader.
+This gives a purpose to the piece and a reason for the reader to pay attention.

 A popular form of travel journalism, destination articles most commonly appear in newspaper travel sections and inflight magazines.
-A unique angle is required to ensure your price is fresh.
+A unique angle will help to ensure your piece is fresh.

 Holiday and special events

-Date-specific, holiday or special event articles revolve around the calendar year.
+Date-specific, holiday or special event articles revolve around certain points of the calendar year.
 Therefore, these articles need to be well planned in advance and pitched to the right publication.

-Travel journalists should actually be ready to pitch a couple of months after the event for its occurrence the following year.
-Therefore, it pays to be organised with a calendar for the next couple of years and conduct thorough research on where big events and special occasions will next occur and plan your pitches around them.
+Travel journalists should actually be ready to pitch a couple of months after an annual event for its occurrence the following year.
+It pays to be organised with a calendar for the next couple of years; conduct thorough research on where big events and special occasions will next occur, and plan your pitches around them.

-The Olympics, world cups and World Expos are prime examples of special events that generate tourists and where there is a need for a travel, travel articles are required to satisfy the market.
-Stories can be progressively written in the lead up with an introduction to the event, then a piece on an interview with an official and so on.
+The Olympics, World Cups and cultural festivals are prime examples of special events that generate tourists, and where there is a need for a travel, travel articles are required to satisfy the market.
+Stories can be progressively written in the lead up with an introduction to the event, then a piece based on an interview with an event organiser/participant and so on.
 Starting out with events in your local area can be great practice for these types of pieces.

-Holiday and special events pieces are well suited to magazines in both print and online formats and also many other avenues (such as Event Sponsor newsletters and publications).
+Holiday and special events pieces are well suited to magazines in both print and online formats, but it’s also worthwhile to try PR-focused angles such as Event Sponsor newsletters and publications.

-A round up article gathers a number of destinations or travel experiences under one heading.
+Similar to a “listicle”, a round-up article gathers a number of destinations or travel experiences under one heading.
 Not only are they popular to write, editors love them and readers digest them quickly.
-Generally based on a combination of personal experience and good research, round-ups are packed with useful information and high level description.
+Generally based on a combination of personal experience and good research, round-ups are packed with succinct, useful information.

 Round-ups can also be activity based and feature a specific sport or recreation.
 Travel journalists with a hobby or expertise can really explore their interest.
-Possible stories may include “Top ten best ski lodges”.
+A possible angle for this type might be “Top ten best ski lodges”.

 Round-up articles feature in the travel section of newspapers and inflight magazines.
-Great for online publications as well, these are an easy read for the audience to scan and get the information they need.
+Great for online publications as well, these are an easy read for the audience to scan and get the information they need quickly.

 24 Hours In…